• Skip to primary navigation

 Old Fashioned Goulash in a pot

 You will have many, many happy tummies after this one.
-This recipe has been on my food blog for recipes and it is my #1 most visited and raved about recipe.
+This recipe has been on my food blog many years and it is my #1 most visited and raved about recipe.
 It has over 200 Million views on its recipe video on my Facebook page!

 Old Fashioned Goulash in a pot over head shot